stiglers-eponym/BeamerPresenter/README.md

 leave enough space on the screen for a clock, a timer and a preview of the next slide.
 In the slides for the speaker screen I can include some additional information.

+## Development
+The code is quite unreadable, not really structured and full of ugly bug-fixes.
+To create something more structured, efficient, modular and flexible, I started rewriting BeamerPresenter (branch `rewrite`).
+But the result is not usable yet and it is currently unclear when I will have time to continue this project.

+For the old code this means: Small issues might still be fixed, but new features will only be available in the new, rewritten version.